kubestellar/kubestellar/QUICKSTART.md

 ### b.
 Create a KubeStellar Inventory Management Workspace (IMW) and Workload Management Workspace (WMW)

-IMWs are used by KubeStellar to store inventory objects (`SyncTargets` and `Locations`).
-Create an IMW named `example-imw` with the following command:
+KubeStellar needs succinct descriptions of the clusters, and we call this "inventory".
+It goes in kcp workspaces that, when used in this role, are called "inventory management workspaces" (IMWs).

+Create an IMW named `example-imw` with the following commands.
+The first one is needed because the `kind` commands above left your kubeconfig pointed at a `kind` context; this command switches to one of the contexts that `kcp` puts in the kubeconfig that it generates.

 ```shell
 kubectl config use-context root